Eastern front of the Russo-Ukrainian war (2022–present): First Ukrainian Kharkiv counteroffensive and the recapture of Mariupol and Sievierodonetsk (May–September 2022)

-September–October 2022

-In early September 2022, Ukraine began a major counteroffensive, regaining several settlements in the Kharhkiv region.
+On 13 August, the Russian defence ministry said its forces had captured the village of Udy, northwest of Kharkiv.

 The Deputy Chief of the Main Operational Directorate of Ukraine's General Staff, Oleksiy Hromov, alleged on 1 September that Russian president Vladimir Putin had ordered Russian forces to capture the entirety of Donetsk Oblast by 15 September via a renewed offensive.
 Hromov further alleged that Russia was going to rotate its recently established 3rd Army Corps to the Donetsk front.
 A senior U.S. defense official dismissed the purported deployment of the "older, unfit, and ill-trained" 3rd Army Corps personnel as being unable to increase Russia's overall combat power in Ukraine.